2021 Philippines Football League

 The 2021 Philippines Football League (known as The Philippines Football League brought to you by Qatar Airways for sponsorship reasons) was to be the fifth season of Philippines Football League (PFL), professional football league of the Philippines.
-However, the season was cancelled due to the COVID-19 pandemic.
+However, the season was canceled due to the COVID-19 pandemic.

 Cancellation

 The league's 2021 season was scheduled to kick off on August 21, 2021, but was postponed due to the implementation of enhanced community quarantine in Metro Manila and nearby provinces.
 It was postponed again for several times.
 The latest schedule for the season's start date was on October 27, 2021, provided that Cavite is under general community quarantine by October 16 and there are at least six confirmed participating clubs.